Alpha-Tshibangu/chmc-ai/README.md

    Appointment types are currently limited to standard, long, afterhours, and physiotherapy.

+2. Not that suitable for mobile (small-medium) screen sizes.

 ### Current Development Issues:

 1. Firestore value error on requests.